connorjcantrell/blog/content/post/indoor-air-quality.md

 aliases = ["migrate-from-jekyl"]
 +++

-Health conscious building owners and homeowners are upgrading thier HVAC systems with germicidal ultraviolet lights and hospital grade filters.
+Health conscious building owners and homeowners are upgrading their HVAC systems with germicidal ultraviolet lights and hospital grade filters.
 In this article, I will introduce you to the products used by HVAC professionals, where to install necessary components, and how to calculate electrical constraints.
 <!--more-->